2026 Advocacy Days

 The Ambassador program helps to support a united land trust network, advocating for policy priorities that benefit both conservation work and the land trust community nationwide.

-The Land Trust Alliance welcomed 132 dedicated land conservation professionals to Washington, D.C., for its 13th annual Advocacy Days event on April 15-18.
+In 2025, the Land Trust Alliance welcomed 143 dedicated land conservation professionals to Washington, D.C., for its 14th annual Advocacy Days event May 5-8.

-As part of the event, Advocacy Days attendees, partners and members of Congress and their staff came together for an evening reception to celebrate voluntary private land conservation and the more than 5.5 million acres of working lands conserved through Natural Resources Conservation Service Farm Bill easement programs.
-Multiple esteemed officials and members of Congress addressed the crowd, including former Sen. Debbie Stabenow (D-Mich.), Sen. John Boozman (R-Ark.), Rep. Andrew Garbarino (R-N.Y.) and NRCS Regional Conservationist for the Central Region Curtis Elke.
+As part of the event, Advocacy Days attendees and partners, as well as members of Congress and their staff, came together for an evening reception to celebrate voluntary private land conservation.
+Multiple esteemed officials and members of Congress addressed the crowd, including Rep. Angie Craig (D-Minn.), Sen. Shelley Moore Capito (R-W.V.) and Natural Resources Conservation Service Chief Aubrey Bettencourt.

-• 132 diverse land trust leaders from 33 states either logging on to their computers or joining us in Washington, D.C., to participate.
+• 168 diverse land trust leaders from 40 states who either logged on to their computers or joined us in Washington, D.C., to participate.

-• A reception celebrating NRCS conservation easement programs.
+• A reception celebrating voluntary private land conservation.